aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-karpenter/_index.md

 {{% /alert %}}

 {{% alert title="Common Expression Language/Webhooks Notice" color="warning" %}}
 Karpenter supports using [Kubernetes Common Expression Language](https://kubernetes.io/docs/reference/using-api/cel/) for validating its Custom Resource Definitions out-of-the-box; however, this feature is not supported on versions of Kubernetes < 1.25.
 If you are running an earlier version of Kubernetes, you will need to use the Karpenter admission webhooks for validation instead.
-You can enable these webhooks with `--set webhook.enabled=true` when applying the Karpenter helm chart.
+You can enable these webhooks with `--set webhook.enabled=true` when applying the Karpenter Helm chart.
 {{% /alert %}}

 {{% alert title="Pod Identity Supports Notice" color="warning" %}}
 Karpenter now supports using [Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to authenticate AWS SDK to make API requests to AWS services using AWS Identity and Access Management (IAM) permissions.
 This feature not supported on versions of Kubernetes < 1.24.
 If you are running an earlier version of Kubernetes, you will need to use the [IAM Roles for Service Accounts(IRSA)](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) for pod authentication instead.
-You can enable these IRSA with `--set "serviceAccount.annotations.eks\.amazonaws\.com/role-arn=${KARPENTER_IAM_ROLE_ARN}"` when applying the Karpenter helm chart.
+You can enable these IRSA with `--set "serviceAccount.annotations.eks\.amazonaws\.com/role-arn=${KARPENTER_IAM_ROLE_ARN}"` when applying the Karpenter Helm chart.
 {{% /alert %}}

 {{% alert title="Warning" color="warning" %}}